€50,600 EUR | Sold

 - Acquired by the consignor’s family in 1973

 - Fitted with a later 3.8-litre XK 150 engine

 Please note this vehicle is located in Ismaning, Germany and not Karlskron, Germany as previously published.

-Offering a slightly bump in performance from the already exceptional XK 140, the Special Equipment version featured Jaguar’s C-Type cylinder head, adding 20 bhp to offer a total power output of 210 bhp.
-Along with the revisions already built into the XK 140 platform, including increased legroom and the fitment of two rear seats thanks to moving the engine forward three inches, the XK 140 SE proved to be an excellent sports car but also a highly capable grand tourer, especially in fixed head coupe form.
+Offering a slight bump in performance from the already exceptional XK 140, the Special Equipment version featured Jaguar’s C-Type cylinder head, adding 20 bhp to offer a total power output of 210 bhp.
+Along with the revisions already built into the XK 140 platform, including increased legroom and the fitment of two rear seats, thanks to moving the engine forward three inches, the XK 140 SE proved to be an excellent sports car but also a highly capable grand tourer, especially in fixed head coupe form.